Ideine/Apptracktive-Plugins/AzureForMobile/README.md

     configuration.CredentialsCacheService = new AzureForMobileCredentialCacheService();

 The plugin will deal with each methods by itself before login and after login and logout.

+More details on samples.

+# AzureForMobile.LocalStore

+You can manage local data and sync by adding the AzureForMobile Plugin's LocalStore Extension from Nuget and configure it.

+Then you'll get access to LocalTable< T >() extension from Data and use it as you used to with the standard MobileServiceSyncTable (please refer to Microsoft official documentation) like:

+    var openItems = await _azureForMobileService.Data.LocalTable<TodoItem>().Where(t => !t.Complete).ToListAsync();

+## Setup

+Add the AzureForMobile Plugin's LocalStore Extension from Nuget and configure it.

+Basic configuration:

+After AzureForMobilePluginLoader.Init(...); add on each platform:

+#### Android & iOS

+    AzureForMobileLocalStorePluginLoader.Init(new AzureForMobileLocalStorePluginConfiguration(AzureForMobilePluginLoader.Instance, System.Environment.GetFolderPath(System.Environment.SpecialFolder.Personal)));

+#### WindowsPhone & Windows

+    AzureForMobileLocalStorePluginLoader.Init(new AzureForMobileLocalStorePluginConfiguration(AzureForMobilePluginLoader.Instance, Windows.Storage.ApplicationData.Current.LocalFolder.Path));

+## MVVM

+Nothing to register as it's an extension of the main plugin instance

+## Advanced

+1. You can change the database path
+2. You can change the database file name (default azureformobile.db)
+3. You can change the initialization timeout (default 30s)

+# AzureForMobile.Notification

+Work with Push notifications.

+Available soon...

+# AzureForMobile.File

+Upload/Download user files to/from Azure storage.

+Available soon...

+# AzureForMobile.Live

+Send/Receive realtime messages with SignalR.

+Available soon...